chadheer/LC_VTA_paper/README.md

 Chad Heer, Mark Sheffield
 The Department of Neurobiology, The University of Chicago, Chicago, United States

-All code used in the above publication is contained here.
+All code used in the above publication is contained here and was written in Matlab2022b.

 INSTRUCTIONS:
 Behavioral data was first aligned to imaging data using load_beh_shef_withImagesynccorrected.m.
 'Good' and 'bad' running periods were determined using 'remove_bad_behavior_ver2_withoutvelocity.m'.